 Supreme Court Roundup

-This month, The U.S. Supreme Court declined to grant review in the case of Brendan Dassey, an individual with learning and developmental disabilities sentenced to life in prison for murder based solely on a confession without any physical evidence linking him to the crime.
+Recently, The U.S. Supreme Court declined to grant review in the case of Brendan Dassey, an individual with learning and developmental disabilities sentenced to life in prison for murder based solely on a confession without any physical evidence linking him to the crime.
 Read The Arc’s statement here.

 And, in case you missed it, you can read The Arc’s take on three decisions from the 2017 Supreme Court term resulting in victories for people with disabilities below: